AyoubBenBrahim/42-BADASS_aka_BGP_Networking/Networking_overview.md

   (IANA) manages the ASN system and coordinates the distribution of ASNs across five global regions.

-  BGP can direct packets along the most efficient routes to their target autonomous systems.
+  BGP can direct packets along the most efficient routes to their target AS.

-  Networks within an autonomous system communicate routing information to each other using one or more interior gateway protocols.
+  Networks within an AS communicate routing information to each other using one or more IGPs - interior gateway protocols.

-  In contrast, communications between autonomous systems rely on a single exterior gateway protocol -- Border Gateway Protocol -- which makes it possible to share routing information and efficiently route data packets between autonomous systems
+  In contrast, communications between autonomous systems rely on a single EGP Exterior Gateway Protocol -- Border Gateway Protocol BGP -- which makes it possible to share routing information and efficiently route data packets between AS

 *******************************************************************